ltelab/disdrodb/docs/source/installation.rst

 =======================

 Specific functionality in disdrodb may require additional optional dependencies.
-To unlock the full functionalities offered by disdrodb, it is recommended to install also the packages detailed here below.
+To unlock the full functionality offered by disdrodb, we recommend installing the packages detailed below.

 IDEs
 ..............